grommunio/grommunio-documentation/admin/manual_core.rst

 the services for Outlook RPC, IMAP/POP3, an LDA for ingestion, and a PHP module for Z-MAPI.

-The package is available by way of the Grommunio repositories.
+The pre-built package is available in the Grommunio repositories.
 This guide is subsequently based on such a pre-built Gromox.
 Experts wishing to build from source and who have general knowledge on how to do so are referred to the `Gromox installation documentation